CybOXProject/cyboxproject.github.io/documentation/creating-objects/index.md

     patterning](../background#cybox-patterning) capabilities as authors would
     likely not define regular expressions for category types, ranges of categories, boundaries on categories (e.g., `GreaterThan`) or lists of categories.
-As such, we will record this data within an XML attribute
+As such, we will record this data within an XML attribute.
 * **Source and Destination flags:** `xs:boolean XML attributes`
   * Like the `Address category` field mentioned above, this field does not lend itself to CybOX Patterning, as the flags will only contain `boolean` data.